How to effectively enforce alimony?

 The next steps may be to file a criminal complaint or a motion to enforce (execute) the judgment.

 As a rule, notorious non-payers of alimony are not aware of the fact that it is a criminal offence until after four months of non-payment.
-Thus, in practice, they sometimes send a small amount of maintenance once every three months, for example, so that the provisions of the law do not fall on them.
-However, even in such a case it makes sense to file a criminal complaint.
-Describe precisely the behaviour of the other parent which may be classified as circumvention of the law.
+In practice, they sometimes send a small amount of maintenance every three months, for example, so that the provisions of the law do not fall on them.
+However, even in such a case, it makes sense to file a criminal complaint for non-compliance with maintenance obligations.
+Describe precisely the conduct of the other parent that may be classified as circumvention of the law.

 To file a criminal complaint, go to your local police station.
-You will need to provide documents relating to child support (i.e. in particular the judgment establishing the support, the divorce decree if applicable, and the child’s birth certificate).
-After the police have investigated the matter, they will hand it over to the public prosecutor and the court will then decide on the penalty.
+You will need to produce documents relating to maintenance (i.e., in particular the judgment establishing maintenance, or the judgment of divorce and the child’s birth certificate).
+After the police have investigated the matter, they will hand it over to the public prosecutor’s office and the court will then decide on the punishment.

 Are you solving a similar problem?